C++ Basics

 3.1 mutable

-The mutable keyword allows a non-static class member to be modified even within a const member function.
+• Allows a non-static class member to be modified inside a const member function.

 Why mutable is needed